phish108/node-jose-tools/README.md

 ### addkey

-adds a key to a keystore and returns the JWK
+adds a key to a key store and returns the JWK

 SYNOPSIS: